cirosantilli/linux-cheat/eclipse.md

 Parses git configure files as key value pairs and shows them on Eclipse.
 Doesn't even suggest possible key values.

+Don't forget to turn-off the auto-modification of `.gitignore` which comes on by default.
+I hate it when Eclipse touches my source `:@`! <http://stackoverflow.com/questions/17748223/egit-and-eclipse-modifies-gitignore-file-but-it-should-not>:

+    Preferences > Team > Git > Projects and deselect "Automatically ignore derived resources by adding them to .gitignore".

+Features:

+-    `Ctrl + Shift + Q`: quick diff: shows on a small column to the left changed, inserted and deleted lines between the editor state and `HEAD~`, each with a different color.
+Deleted lines are marked between existing lines where they where.

+-   `Right click on sidebar > Show annotations`: author / change date color blame side by side with the editor.
+Hides the quick diff.

+    `Right click on sidebar > Revisions > Hide revision information`: undo the above.
+Highly unintuitive, since it is a toggle option, but you have to go to a different path to turn it off!

+    On hover, the commit information is shows.

+    `Right click on sidebar > Revisions > Show Author / Id`: show the Author / 7 character SHA of each blame commit.

 #### Vrapper

 <http://vrapper.sourceforge.net/home>